Mediumship – What is a Psychic Medium?

 Fortunately things have recently changed and it is possible to show some mediumship on cable channels so long as it is treated as entertainment.
-When shown on mainstream television such as the BBC, ITV, Channel 5 and Channel 5 it has to be challenged by the presenters to give ‘balance’ to the programmes.
+When shown on mainstream television such as the BBC, ITV, Channel 5 and Channel 5 it has to be challenged by the presenters to give ‘balance’ to the programs.
 This gives the comedians and closed minded materialists such as Richard Dawkins a field day.
-It is a shame that the same rules are not also applied to science – imaging a David Attenborough programmes having to have equal comment from a vicar!
+It is a shame that the same rules are not also applied to science – imaging a David Attenborough programs having to have equal comment from a vicar!

 Misconceptions about mediumship and the word in common usage

 To become a practicing medium within Spiritualism is not easy.
-The mediums have to know a lot about their topic, complete courses and most importantly be able to demonstrate in front of a discerning congregation who know their subject.
-You cannot get away with the flannel and baloney that you often see passing as mediumship – particularly on the ghost hunting programmes.
+The psychic mediums have to know a lot about their topic, complete courses and most importantly be able to demonstrate in front of a discerning congregation who know their subject.
+You cannot get away with the flannel and baloney that you often see passing as mediumship – particularly on the ghost hunting programs.
 Also you will see mediums that were discredited within Spiritualism working on television with impunity.

 Jane and I love working on television but we have also worked for many years as platform mediums within Spiritualism.
-We have also been tested by sceptics on many shows and fought hard to prove that mediumship is real.
+We have also been tested by skeptics on many shows and fought hard to prove that mediumship is real.
 Most of the fake mediums avoid the challenges.

-It is also today confusing for the newcomer to know if mediums are what they say.
-Since the recent interest from the media many people who in the past would have been called a fortune teller now claim to be mediums.
-It makes financial sense as the public are realising that mediums can also give powerful psychic messages as well as communicate with the dead.
+It is also today confusing for the newcomer to know if psychic mediums are what they say.
+Since the recent interest from the media many people who in the past would have been called a fortune teller now claim to be psychic mediums.
+It makes financial sense as the public are realizing that mediums can also give powerful psychic messages as well as communicate with the dead.
 On this site I have written many additional articles about the differences between a psychic and a medium and how to spot who is real and who is a fake.

 The video below gives a very simple explanation of the difference between a psychic and a medium.